soxueren/atsd/search/README.md

 | `OR` | One of the conditions must be satisfied. | `location OR nur` |
 | `NOT` | The condition must not be satisfied. | `location NOT nur` |

-> The expression cannot start with the `NOT` operator.
+> An expression cannot start with the `NOT` operator.

 ### Wildcards

-The keywords support single and multiple character wildcards.
+Keywords support both single and multiple character wildcards.

 * "*" symbol matches multiple characters.